 In urgent die production, the biggest delay often comes from missing information rather than the machine.
 Clear files and approvals speed up quoting and production.

-• Send PDF, AI or DXF together.
+• PDF, AI or DXF files are shared together.

-• Write quantity and deadline clearly.
+• Quantity and deadline are written clearly.

 Approval time is part of lead time